VForWaTer/tool-specs/docs/container.md

 `/in/input.json` contains the the parameterization for running the tool.
 There are client libraries for each of the supported languages, which read and validate the parameterization.
-Runtime CLI parameters are not supported yet, but planned for the future.
+Runtime CLI parameters are not yet supported but are planned for future implementation.

 ### Metadata